IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 * ``searchTerm`` A string that matches the beginning of a user identifier, first name, last name or email address.
 * ``itemsPerPage`` The number of detailed results to return.
 The default is 25.
 This number has no limit. e.g. You could set it to 1000 to return 1,000 results
 * ``selectedPage`` The page of results to return.
 The default is 1.
 * ``sortKey`` A string that represents a field that is used for sorting the results.
-Possible values are "id", "useridentifier" (username), "lastname" (last name), "firstname" (first name), "email" (email address), "affiliation" (affiliation), "superuser" (flag that denotes if the user is an administrator of the site), "position", "createdtime" (created time), "lastlogintime" (last login time), "lastapiusetime" (last API use time).
-The default is "useridentifier".
+Possible values are "id", "useridentifier" (username), "lastname" (last name), "firstname" (first name), "email" (email address), "affiliation" (affiliation), "superuser" (flag that denotes if the user is an administrator of the site), "position", "createdtime" (created time), "lastlogintime" (last login time), "lastapiusetime" (last API use time), "authproviderid" (the authentication provider ID).
+To sort in reverse order you can add " desc" e.g. "id desc".
+The default value is "useridentifier".

 .. code-block:: bash